WaleedMuslem/ADL1_Quiz/Documents/System_Design.md

 The appearance of the website can be changed as the team feels.

 ## Design
-Page planning: Front presentation: home page, about page,search, register, login.
+Page planning: Front presentation: home page, about page, search, register, login.

 Home page would contain some description.